arifer612/exportMDL/README.md

 You may opt to leave these blank.

 ## Importing export file
-The drama list will be exported as a _.tsv_ file.
+The drama list will be exported as a .csv file.
+It should be directly importable without a need for a complicated import process.
 You may choose to import the files onto your local data management software such as Excel, LibreOffice Calc, or Google Sheets.

 ### Using Microsoft Excel
 When importing into Microsoft Excel, I highly recommend that you do not use the default import manager.
 Instead, start